jgrowl/dotfiles/README.md

 # Backing up sensitive data

-Data in `private` directory will be encrypted using duplicity and stored in DropBox folder.
-DropBox will handle syncing.
+Data in `private` directory will be encrypted using duplicity and stored in synced folder.

 `./bin/restore`